mia-care/documentation/docs/p4samd/handbook/reports.md

 - **Conclusion**: conclusion on change requests implemented in the software system version;
 - **Document generation info**: user who generated the document and timestamp.

-## Software Architecture Design Description
+## Software Architecture Description

 |    Available formats   | Available for  | Download from |
 |:-----------------------|:---------------|:--------------|
 | Markdown               | System version | Overview page |
 | Docx                   | System version | Overview page |

-The **Software Architecture Design Description** contains the description of the software architecture and design and can be downloaded from the [Overview page][software-system-overview].
+The **Software Architecture Description** contains the description of the software architecture and design and can be downloaded from the [Overview page][software-system-overview].

 The report provides the following information: